luca-breebaart/Inshare/README.md

 ## How to install

-Here are a couple of ways to clone this repo:
+Here is how to clone this repo:

 1. Open Visual Studio in a folder you want to clone the project